 I think I’ve beaten to death the fact that I’m not a horror genre person.
 I’m a creepy, suspense, spooky genre person.
-That’s all fine and dandy, right?
-But I can’t be the only one in the world who falls into this category–nay, I daresay I’m one of many.
-We are gentle souls, but we are also sometimes unexpectedly dark and brooding… at least to ourselves.
-Everyone else sees us as cute and pure.
+And I can’t be the only one in the world who falls into this category.
+If you, too, like your stories spooky but not scary, then you’ve come to the right place.

 The question is, how can we balance our desire to embrace the eeriness within with our desire to sleep at night, unencumbered by nightmares?
 How indeed.

 I have a solution!
 We can make a list of stories (books, movies, etc.) that are delightfully creepy without being horrific.
 What do you think?
 Sound good?

 For fairness’s sake, I’m only going to list stories that I’ve actually read or watched.
 Rest assured, this is by no means meant to be exhaustive.
 And, of course, it’s also very subjective.
 You might think some of these are too scary… or not scary enough.
 Or too weird.
 Or too bad.

 1. the case of the hound of the baskervilles

 Oh yeah, baby, The Hound of the Baskervilles by Sir Arthur Conan Doyle is a classic Sherlock Holmes mystery and a genuinely creepy novel.
 It’s been years since I’ve read it, but I enjoyed it from start to finish.

 In short, it’s about a supernatural hound rumored to have murdered several people on the moors of Devon.
 It’s got a great build-up of suspense and mystery that culminates in the classic Sherlock Holmes reveal.
 Also, the whole atmosphere of the novel is foggy and dreary, which just adds to the eery tone.